Gulf War Syndrome, Anthrax Vaccine, Squalene: What Made Service Members Ill?

 Was The Anthrax Vaccine Safe?

 After the 9/11 attacks on the World Trade Center and the Pentagon, two US Senator’s offices and news agencies along the east coast of the United States were sent letters that contained Anthrax spores.
 The powder form allowed the spores to float in the air.
-This means that unsuspecting bystanders and the intended targets could potentially breath in the bacteria.
-There were a total of 43 cases of inhalation of Anthrax from this attack, seven of whom were postal workers who processed the letters.
-Ultimately, five people died and it was estimated that more than 10,000 were at risk of possible exposure.
+This means that unsuspecting bystanders and the intended targets could potentially breathe in the bacteria.
+In all, five people died and 17 people were infected as a result of the attacks.

 Mandatory Anthrax Vaccine